Michael Marissen: Bach and God

 In May 2016, Michael Marissen and his wife, author Lauren Belfer, were profiled in an article in The New York Times.
 In the article, they discuss their working process, Bach, and writing a novel with musical accuracy.

+Family

 His younger brother is Mark Marissen, a prominent political strategist for the Liberal Party of British Columbia and the Liberal Party of Canada.